All Episodes

 Again, I remind you, it's these guys that wish for events like this so that their presidents can reconnect with the American people.

-Oklahoma City bombing 9-11.
+Oklahoma City bombing, 9-11.

 Mark Penn going after this guy.

-Now we move to uh to Tucson.
+Now we move to Tucson.

 Two things are clear from Saturday's ABC News Town Hall meeting in Tucson.

-One, the people in Tucson are eager to move forward and recover, and two, the process are gonna be slow and painful.
+One, the people in Tucson are eager to move forward and recover.

 The latter point was driven home by the arrest of a shooting victim who threatened a speaker during the taping of the program.

-What it it is the um yeah, you you gotta read to the second page to find out the speaker was a Tea Party member.
+Yeah, you've got to read to the second page to find out the speaker was a Tea Party member.

-ABC News anchor Christiana Montpore, single-handedly destroying the show, Sunday with Brinkley used in whatever it is this really they're they're going downhill fast.
+ABC News anchor Christiana Manpour single-handedly destroying the show, Sunday with Brinkley, used in whatever it is.

 What the show used to be called?